Guillermo-Hidalgo-Gadea/personal-academic-website/content/openlabnotebook/How to keep your Python code tidy with 4 easy tips/index.md

 ---
-title: How to keep your Python code tidy with 4 easy tips
+title: How to keep your Python code tidy with these 4 easy tips
 subtitle: Defining functions, classes, modules and config files to standardize your workflow in python.

 # Summary for listings and search engines